folio-org/folio-org.github.io/community/contrib-code.md

 Remember to set your IDE and editors to remove trailing spaces on saving files, since those produce unnecessary diffs in Git.

+For XML and JSON and RAML files, the same: two-space indent and no tabs.

 ## License

 Licensed under the Apache License, Version 2.0